elamaran619/amazon-quicksight-user-guide/doc_source/welcome.md

 This is a HIPAA Eligible Service\.
 For more information about AWS, U\.S\.
 Health Insurance Portability and Accountability Act of 1996 \(HIPAA\), and using AWS services to process, store, and transmit protected health information \(PHI\), see [HIPAA Overview](https://aws.amazon.com/compliance/hipaa-compliance/)\.

-This service is compliant with ISO 27001, a security management standard that specifies security management best practices\.
-For more information, see [ISO 27001 Overview](https://aws.amazon.com/compliance/iso-27001-faqs/)\.
+For information about this service and ISO 27001, a security management standard that specifies security management best practices, see [ISO 27001 Overview](https://aws.amazon.com/compliance/iso-27001-faqs/)\.

 Content delivered to Amazon S3 buckets might contain customer content\.
 For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.